 - a.
-Initial application of the amendments to the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRSs") endorsed and issued into effect by the Financial Supervisory Commission (FSC)
+Initial application of the amendments to the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRS Accounting Standards") endorsed and issued into effect by the Financial Supervisory Commission (FSC)

-The initial application of the IFRSs endorsed and issued into effect by the FSC did not have a material impact on the Group's accounting policies.
+The initial application of the IFRS Accounting Standards endorsed and issued into effect by the FSC did not have a material impact on the Group's accounting policies:

 - b.
-The IFRSs endorsed by the FSC for application starting from 2023
+The IFRS Accounting Standards endorsed by the FSC for application starting from 2024

-New, Amended or Revised Standards and Interpretations Effective Date Announced by IASB Amendments to IAS 1 "Disclosure of Accounting Policies" January 1, 2023 (Note 1) Amendments to IAS 8 "Definition of Accounting Estimates" January 1, 2023 (Note 2) Amendments to IAS 12 "Deferred Tax related to Assets and Liabilities arising from a Single Transaction" January 1, 2023 (Note 3)
+New, Amended and Revised Standards and Interpretations Effective Date Announced by IASB (Note 1) Amendments to IFRS 16 "Lease Liability in a Sale and Leaseback" January 1, 2024 (Note 2) Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" January 1, 2024 Amendments to IAS 1 "Non-current Liabilities with Covenants" January 1, 2024 Amendments to IAS 7 and IFRS 7 "Supplier Finance Arrangements" January 1, 2024 (Note 3)

-Note 1: The amendments will be applied prospectively for annual reporting periods beginning on or after January 1, 2023.
+Note 1: Unless stated otherwise, the above IFRS Accounting Standards will be effective for annual reporting periods beginning on or after their respective effective dates.